 This book is also full of lovely photographs and it makes a beautiful gift.

-This book was given to me last year for Mother’s Day by my sweet mother-in-law.
-It was given to me in a season where I was still adjusting to having three babies ages three and under.
+This book was given to me last year by my sweet mother-in-law, during a season where I was still adjusting to having three babies ages three and under.
 Life felt super chaotic, and no matter how hard I tried, I often felt like it just wasn’t enough.

 Becky Thompson’s book was exactly what I needed.
 It is filled with encouragement and wisdom from a mom who has also been in the trenches.
 The book discusses how God is writing our story and the truth that God is with us.